The checkbox is a widget used to select/unselect single values from a given set of choices.

 <label for="acc">I agree to the terms and conditions</label>

-Though ARIA CAN be used as an alternative, it is advisable to use correct semantic HTML element since native elements have built-in keyboard accessibility, roles and states.
+Though ARIA CAN be used as an alternative, it is advisable to use correct semantic HTML element

-A single checkbox MUST be defined using
+A single checkbox MUST be defined using role="checkbox" and

-on the neutral containers such as<div>
+tabindex="0" on the neutral containers such as <div> element.

-element. - A checkbox MUST have a visible text that can act as a label for the checkbox.
-See “Label placement and structure” component for more information on labelling.
+A checkbox MUST have a visible text that can act as a label for the checkbox.
+See

 Keyboard event handlers such as OnKeypress, OnKeydown and so on MUST be provided on

-the element with
+the element with role="checkbox" and tabindex="0" to

-to make the checkbox actionable with a keyboard.
+make the checkbox actionable with a keyboard.

 For example,